modidiviyansh/customer-call-tracker/DEPLOYMENT.md

 ## Security Considerations

 1. **Environment Variables**: Never commit actual API keys to Git
-2. **HTTPS**: Use SSL certificates in production (automatic with Coolify)
+2. **HTTPS**: Use SSL certificates in production
+3. **Headers**: Security headers are included in nginx configuration
-3. **CORS**: Configure Supabase CORS settings for your domain
+4. **CORS**: Configure Supabase CORS settings for your domain
-4. **Nixpacks**: Benefits from Nixpacks security best practices automatically

 ## Support

 - Check Coolify documentation for platform-specific issues
 - Review application logs in Coolify dashboard
-- Test locally with `npm run build && npm run serve` before deploying
+- Test locally with `docker-compose up` before deploying
-- Monitor Nixpacks build logs for detailed information

-Your Customer Call Tracker application is now ready for Nixpacks deployment on Coolify! 🚀
+Your Customer Call Tracker application should now be successfully deployed and accessible via Coolify!